Lawrence R. Jacobs: Political communications

-Central banks and, specifically, the political dynamics of their policies is one of Jacobs' recent areas of research.
-His book Fed Power: How Finance Wins, written with Desmond King, is an investigation of the Federal Reserve Bank’s bias toward finance in its response to the 2008 financial crisis.
-Fed Power was updated in its second edition to cover the impact on the Biden administration by Black Lives Matter protests and the growing influence of progressives in the Democratic Party.
-More recently, Jacobs and King are investigating the variations across western countries in how central banks regulate risk, manage access to capital, and respond to the inequality generated by their policies.

 Jacobs is a longstanding co-editor of the University of Chicago Press series in American politics.

-Professor Jacobs’ research has received a number of awards as well as grants from, among others, the National Science Foundation, Ford Foundation, Pew Charitable Trusts, Robert Wood Johnson Foundation, and the McKnight Foundation.
+His research has received a number of awards as well as grants from, among others, the National Science Foundation, Ford Foundation, Pew Charitable Trusts, Robert Wood Johnson Foundation, and the McKnight Foundation.

 Career as public intellectual

 Jacobs is a leading public intellectual, offering non-partisan commentary and programming on American politics and government policy.
 In 2005, Jacobs founded the Center for the Study of Politics and Governance (CSPG) at the University of Minnesota's Humphrey School of Public Affairs.
-Under his direction, it has become a regional hub for research and initiatives to strengthen democratic institutions and civic engagement, with a mission to foster conversations and collaborations across the partisan divides in Minnesota and America.
-CSPG developed the first online non-partisan professional training program for election administrators.
-It also runs an iconic leadership development program called the Policy Fellows, which has supported Minnesota's civic culture for three decades.
+Under his direction, it has become an innovator of research and initiatives to strengthen democratic institutions and civic engagement, with a mission to foster conversations and collaborations across the differences that scar politics in Minnesota and America.

+Professor Jacobs developed the Certificate in Election Administration, which is the country’s largest program to offer non-partisan professional training in election administration.
+The program now offers 10 courses and a webinar spotlighting pressing challenges facing election administrators.

+He also runs an iconic leadership development program called the Policy Fellows, which has supported Minnesota's civic culture for 35 years.
 Its alumni include U.S. Senator Amy Klobuchar, former U.S. Senator Norm Coleman and many other prominent leaders in government, business, and non-profits.
-The center also works closely with legislators in Minnesota by convening an annual one-day retreat of the entire legislature known as One Minnesota.
-It also collaborates on a similar initiative across the Midwest with the Council of State Governments.
-In addition, CSPG hosts dozens of public events on state and national politics and public policy each year.

-Professor Jacobs runs the "Dialogue Across Difference" series, which has drawn over 100,000 viewers to its live conversations, YouTube recordings, and podcasts.
+In addition, CSPG established the "Dialogue Across Difference" series to host dozens of public conversations on state and national politics and public policy.
+Guests include prominent scholars and public figures including Tom Friedman, Henry Kissinger, Amy Klobuchar, and Nancy Pelosi.
+More than 100,000 viewers have attended these programs online in addition to the in-person attendees.

+Jacobs established the “Conservative Voices” series with Vin Weber to broaden intellectual diversity on campus by including prominent conservative thinkers and policy makers.
+Guests have included Ramesh Ponnuru (Senior Editor, National Review), Robert Doar (President, American Enterprise Institute), Stephen Hadley (National Security Advisor, George W. Bush), and Stephen Moore (FOX economic commentator and Club for Growth founder).

 Jacobs has been widely recognized for his non-partisan work with CSPG, the media, and civic organizations.
 The Minneapolis University Rotary Club awarded Jacobs its “Citizen of the Year Award” in 2017.
 The University of Minnesota recognized his community engagement with its “Outstanding Community Service Award” in 2014.